Home » Free Resources » »

 • Fishbone diagrams: Visually brainstorm and categorize potential causes for deviations.

-Another popular method is called Design of Experiments (DOE).
-DOE is a structured, statistical approach to determine all factors that influence a process.
-Process factors (inputs) are tested at different levels to determine the impact on process outputs.
-This can provide real-world data to determine whether adjusting key inputs improve performance.
+Another popular method is the Design of Experiments (DOE).
+DOE is a structured statistical approach to determining all factors influencing a process.
+Process factors (inputs) are tested at different levels to determine their impact on process outputs.
+This can provide real-world data to determine whether adjusting key inputs improves performance.

 Practical Concerns When Conducting Capability Studies

-There are also several practical concerns you must be aware of when conducting capability studies.
+You must also be aware of several practical concerns when conducting capability studies.
 One of the most critical concerns is the sample size.
 If you have too small of a sample size, the results may not be adequate to provide valuable data.

 Other factors you need to control when conducting capability studies include: